lsb53/finalproject/README.md

 After running the simulations, I used Tracer software v1.7.1 (Rambaut et al. 2018) to summarize the parameter estimates from the analysis by uploading the `.log` files.
 There was a 10% burn in for each file.
 I then extracted estimated clock rates ± 95% HPD and evaluated mixing and convergence.
 This was one of the more labor-intensive parts of the project, as I could not figure out a way to efficiently extract the clock rates from each file and organize them into a `.xlsx` file for analysis.
 Because of this, I ended up opening the five replicate files for each test combination and copy/pasting the estimated clock rates ± 95% HPD into a `.xlsx` file.

 After entering the estimated clock rates ± 95% HPD into a `.xlsx` [file (linked here)](https://github.com/lsb53/finalproject/blob/master/Ranavirus%20simulations/BEAST_SimulationOutputs.xlsx), I used R software v4.0.2 (R Core Team 2020) to visualize the data (*ggplot* function, *ggplot2* package; Wickham 2016).
 The `.rmd` file can be found [here](https://github.com/lsb53/finalproject/blob/master/Ranavirus%20simulations/BEAST_SimulationOutputs_Plots.Rmd).
 I made four plots, each with *Simulated substitution rate (subs/site/year)* on the x-axis and *Estimated substitution rate (log(subs/site/year))* on the y-axis.
-The four plots corresponded to the four possible `taxa set X nucleotide sequence length` combinations
+The four plots correspond to the four possible `taxa set X nucleotide sequence length` combinations:
+  1) 20 taxa + 1,200 bp nucleotide sequences
+  2) 20 taxa + 100,000 bp nucleotide sequences
+  3) 100 taxa + 1,200 bp nucleotide sequences
+  4) 100 taxa + 100,000 bp nucleotide sequences
+Each plot contains two panels, one for each root height (100 and 1000 ybp).

 ## Methods